fengjixuchui/LKM-Rootkit-1/README.md

 Educative Material.

-I do not responsable for the bad use.
+I do not responsible for the bad use.